Tapadoo/TCSlackNotifierPlugin/README.markdown

 It works by registering as a server listener, and posts to slack on build events like successful builds (optionally also builds starting and failing)

-#Build Plugin
+# Build Plugin

 Gradle is used to build.
 Wrapper is included in the project so you dont need to install it, just have java.

     ./gradlew buildZip

 this will generate a zip file with the right meta data in the right folder structure at : `build/distributions/TCSlackNotifierPlugin-<version>.zip` you can also download a build from GitHubs versions section.
+Make sure you download the binary zip and not the source.

-#Install Plugin
+# Install Plugin

 Copy the zip file into TeamCity plugin directory inside the data directory, usually `.BuildServer`